codedarkness/xmonad/README.md

 Add your keybindings in /.xmonda/xmonad.hs.
 And change your terminal before installing

+## Note

+This is basic build of xmonad, you need to add your own stuff in xmonad.hs to create you own work flow.
+So, this is just a starting point to build your awesome system!

+I use this built, and it's working.
+If you have an error(s) check in /.xmonad/xmonad.errors to know what is the problem.

-Too lazzy! that's why i user *Manjaro* o *Debian* to install my base system and work from that.
+> Too lazzy! to install Arch Linux from scratch; that's why i use *Manjaro-Architec* o *Debian* to install my base system and work from that.